• Skip to primary navigation

 Have you heard of Drumheller?
 To be honest, I had not before visiting this spectacular area in Alberta.
 The Canadian Rockies tend to get all the attention (granted, they are magnificent), but I really like Drumheller as well.

-What’s more, Drumheller is famous for all the dinosaur bones that have been found in the area (it’s called the dinosaur capital of the world!).
-The Royal Tyrrell Museum in Drumheller is one of the most important paleontology museums on the planet.
-Read along for more excellent Drumheller activities.
+What's more, Drumheller is famous for all the dinosaur bones that have been found in the area (it's called the Dinosaur Capital of the World!).

 The best things to do in Drumheller